ZedThree/GHOST/README.md

 Ghost 80
 ========

+Ghost 80 is a Fortran package for making graphs.
+Originally written at UKAEA in the 1980s, it is now essentially abandonware.
+Use at your own risk.
+The licence is now MIT.

 Ghost 80 is packaged following the GNU guidelines using automake and autoconf.

+## Installation

+Ghost 80 needs a Fortran 77 compiler, and the X11 libraries.

 Generic install instructions are in the file INSTALL.